The Gas Man: Plot summary

-The story focuses on Victor Helms, whose life has fallen apart while he was in prison, serving a six-year sentence for negligent homicide.
-Victor had incorrectly installed a gas heater in a home, resulting in a leak that killed the entire family living there.
-Frank Pembleton was the primary investigator and key prosecution witness for the case against Victor, so when Victor is released from prison, he immediately seeks revenge.
+Victor Helms has served a six-year sentence for negligent homicide.
+Helms had incorrectly installed a gas heater in a house, resulting in a leak that killed the entire family living there.
+Pembleton was the primary investigator and key prosecution witness for the case against Helms, so when he is released from prison, he immediately seeks revenge against the detective.

-Victor stalks Pembleton — spying on him with binoculars, breaking into his house to turn the stove on, and even engaging in polite conversation with Pembleton's wife Mary in a grocery store — yet remains unsure of how to go about getting revenge.
-Frank and Mary, meanwhile, remain oblivious that Victor has been stalking them.
-At first, Victor thinks he's found an angle for revenge when he discovers Pembleton's secret — that Frank has been going to a fertility clinic in an attempt to get Mary pregnant — but he changes his mind when, in the process of stalking Pembleton, Victor and his friend Danny stumble upon a crime scene shortly before Pembleton arrives.
-Danny and Victor are initially horrified to discover that a fortune teller's head has been severed, but Victor steals the head and the murder weapon (a large knife) to complicate Pembleton's investigation.
-Victor explains to Danny that his plan is to repeatedly tamper with the evidence at the crime scene, in hopes that the investigation will eventually become hopelessly confused, and a public humiliation for Pembleton.
-His plan starts to work, but Danny—who has come to respect Pembleton after observing the way he lives his life—walks away from Victor's plan, pointing out that unlike Victor the detective takes responsibility for his own life and actions.
-Losing patience, Victor lures Pembleton into an abandoned building by calling in an anonymous tip on where Frank can retrieve the knife and the head.
-Victor takes Frank by surprise, putting the knife to his throat, but cannot bring himself to kill the detective.
+Helms stalks Pembleton — spying on him with binoculars, breaking into his house to turn the stove on and even engaging in polite conversation with Pembleton's wife Mary in a grocery store — yet remains unsure of how to enact his scheme.
+Frank and Mary, meanwhile, remain oblivious to Helms's presence.
+Helms initially thinks he's found an angle for revenge when he discovers that Pembleton has been going to a fertility clinic in an attempt to get Mary pregnant, but he changes his mind when he and his friend Danny stumble upon a crime scene shortly before Pembleton arrives.

+Helms and Danny are initially horrified to discover that a fortune teller's head has been severed, but Victor steals the head and the murder weapon, a large knife, to complicate Pembleton's investigation.
+Helms explains to Danny that his plan is to repeatedly tamper with the evidence at the crime scene in hopes that the investigation will eventually become hopelessly confused and publicly humiliate Pembleton.
+His plan starts to work, but Danny—who has come to respect Pembleton after observing the way he lives his life—walks away from Helms's plan, pointing out that unlike Helms the detective takes responsibility for his own life and actions.

+Losing patience, Helms lures Pembleton into an abandoned building by calling in an anonymous tip on where Pembleton can retrieve the knife and the head.
+He takes Pembleton by surprise, putting the knife to his throat, but cannot bring himself to kill the detective.
 He breaks down in tears and is taken into custody.